Confirmation bias

 As the above example shows, confirmation bias can make one see the world in a very distorted way, falsely giving an impression that one’s current opinions are the only correct ones.

 What makes confirmation bias very dangerous in modern times is that social media companies often try to show you only information that they think you like to see and hide information that they think does not interest you.
-Essentially, they do the confirmation bias toxic thinking for you, as they make you only see information that agrees with your current opinions.
+Essentially, they do the confirmation bias thinking for you, as they make you only see information that agrees with your current opinions.
 This can make you have narrow and possibly incorrect opinions, as they are based on selective information.
 Such practices can be particularly important when it comes to information related to political parties (e.g. during elections), as in this situation, confirmation bias can lead to people having extreme political opinions that are unchallenged by reality.

-To minimise the chances of your mind doing the confirmation bias type of toxic thinking, try and overcome its reluctance to look at information that does not agree with your current opinions.
+To minimise the chances of your mind doing confirmation bias thinking, try and overcome its reluctance to look at information that does not agree with your current opinions.
 Try, once in a while, to actively look at or listen to media that are known to have opinions that differ from your own opinions.
 This will help you to have meaningful opinions that are based on a wide range of information.